The Willensky Residence, An Assisted Living Memory Care Pavilion

-As a leader in senior healthcare for over 130 years, Montefiore in Beachwood, Ohio is pleased to announce an innovative addition to its continuum of services by creating a new memory care pavilion for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
+As a leader in senior healthcare for over 131 years, Montefiore in Beachwood, Ohio created an assisted living memory care pavilion in the fall of October 2012 for individuals with early- to-mid-stage dementia who need assisted living and dementia care support.
 Through an exterior expansion and interior renovation, this forward-thinking project will fulfill a much-needed service for the community.

 By caring for those with dementia in an assisted living setting, this soothing yet stimulating refurbished and expanded space will keep individuals active and engaged in a compassionate, supportive and safe environment.
 A separate and secure entrance and ample parking for visitors provide direct access to the pavilion.

 The space contains an open and safe kitchen with a comfortable dining room and counter area allowing residents and staff (and/or family members) to help prepare breakfast and bake together with a focus on independence.
 Lunch and dinner will be provided from Montefiore’s central kitchen.
 A beauty and barber salon and laundry room, along with cozy spaces for visiting, activities and interactive programming, reinforce its person-centered, home-like ambience.
 Each resident will have the freedom to choose the degree of socialization, as well as his or her daily schedule.